-You will learn new site carpentry skills as well as developing those learned at Level 1.
+You will learn new site carpentry skills as well as developing your skills from Level 1.
 You will gain the underpinning knowledge and skills to prepare for a career in the industry.
 You'll get the opportunity to complete work experience where you'll learn more about commercial construction work conditions.

 You will study and be assessed in the subjects below: